-Since our inception, we have financed our operations primarily through product sales, issuance of common stock and convertible preferred stock, including our current "at-the-market" offering program, in addition to our debt facility and payments from Roche pursuant to the terms of the Roche Agreement.
-Cash, cash equivalents and investments at March 31, 2016 totaled \$91.5 million, compared to \$82.3 million at December 31, 2015.
+Since our inception, we have financed our operations primarily through product sales, issuance of common stock and convertible preferred stock, in addition to our debt facility and payments from Roche pursuant to the terms of the Roche Agreement.
+Cash, cash equivalents and investments at June 30, 2016 totaled \$102.5 million, compared to \$82.3 million at December 31, 2015.

 We believe that our existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least 12 months; however, we may need to raise additional capital in the future.
-These expectations are based on our current operating and financing plans, including our current "at-the-market" offering, which are subject to change.
+These expectations are based on our current operating and financing plans which are subject to change.
 Factors that may affect our capital needs include, but are not limited to, slower than expected adoption of our products resulting in lower sales of our products and services; future acquisitions; our ability to maintain new collaboration and customer arrangements; the progress of our research and development programs and our collaboration agreement with Roche; initiation or expansion of research programs and collaborations; the costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; the purchase of patent licenses; the costs associated with the transition to our new facilities in Menlo Park, California; and other factors.